Algarve-Tourist.com

 Portugal tolls

-Portugal's motorways use an electronic toll system called Via Verde.
-If you're renting a car, ask for a Via Verde transponder so you can easily pay tolls during your journey.
-This small device, usually attached to the windscreen, automatically registers tolls as you pass through toll booths.
+Portuguese motorways use an electronic toll system called Via Verde.
+When collecting your rental car, ask for a Via Verde transponder.
+This small device attaches to the windscreen and registers tolls automatically as you pass through gantries.

 www.portugaltolls.com/